 The next day her "brother" and followers will arrive on the scene, along with a teary eyed, and somewhat more dishevelled than when you last saw her temptress, accusing you of rape.

-You won't be too surprised to learn that the only way to get yourself out of this mess is the production of your bank card and a brisk march to the local ATM.
+You won't be too surprised to learn that the only way to get yourself out of this mess is the production of your bank card and a brisk walk to the local ATM.

-This scam is by far the most popular in Cambodia and usually occurs when tourists stay at the same hotel, or frequent the same bar over a period of time.
+This scam is by far the most popular in Cambodia and usually occurs when travelers stay at the same hotel, or frequent the same bar over a period of time.
 Whilst there's little personal danger involved here, it's still a particularly unpleasant experience to fall foul of because it involves an element of trust.

-The con artist in this case will be a fellow traveller, out enjoying the sights of wonderful Cambodia.
+The con artist in this case will be a fellow traveler, out enjoying the sights of wonderful Cambodia.
 He'll be from the same country as you, and probably speak your native language with a passable accent.
 Over a few days he'll get to know you, maybe even buy you a drink, and certainly share stories of his travels with you, even though it's doubtful that he'll ever have been to the places he mentions.